 On the first day of camp, there will be a lot of things happening.
 When you arrive at camp, you will go the chapel to check in with me, the Camp Director.
 I will check that we have all of your forms.
-This is also where you will turn check in any medications to our health staff.
-If you take any medications that are pills, your parents need to bring it to the nurse in the original containter.
+This is also where you will turn check in any medications to our nurse.
 You and your parents will check the medication with the nurse when you get to camp.
-The counselors will help you to remember when to go for medicine.
+Make sure that you go with your parent to meet the nurse.

-Then you will go to your cabin.
-Your family received a letter that tells what cabin you are living in at camp.
-If you forget, any cabin counselor can tell you where you will stay.
 All of the girls will live in Cabins 1, 2 and 3 which are right next to the Mess Hall.
 All the boys will live in cabins 4, 5, 6 or 7.
 Cabins 4 and 5 are behind the Mess Hall.
 Cabins 6 and 7 are located across from the pool, we call that area "the hill."
 You will meet your cabin counselors and other kids that live in your cabin.
 You can choose your bed when you arrive.
 If you are 10 or older, you can choose a top bunk if you want to.
+You will make your bed and set up your area.
+There will be kids of all different ages in your cabin, including some Mentors.
+These kids used to be campers and are here to help new campers to feel right at home.